Table of contents

 - Receive SIGTERM from Kubernetes

-GRPC_GRACEFUL_DURATION_IN_SECONDS(default: 7s) for the load balancer to drain - Stop accepting new requests
+GRPC_GRACEFUL_DURATION_IN_SECONDS(default: 7s, included in shutdown timeout) for the load balancer to drain - Shutdown admin server if configured (

 Tune these values based on your service: